biopython/biopython/Doc/chapter_phylo.rst

 After the target, there are two optional keyword arguments:

 terminal
     — A boolean value to select for or against terminal clades (a.k.a. leaf nodes): True searches for only terminal clades, False for non-terminal (internal) clades, and the default, None, searches both terminal and non-terminal clades, as well as any tree elements lacking the ``is_terminal`` method.

 order
-   — Tree traversal order: ``"preorder"`` (default) is depth-first search, ``"postorder"`` is DFS with child nodes preceding parents, and ``"level"`` is breadth-first search.
+    — Tree traversal order: ``preorder`` (default) is depth-first search, ``postorder`` is DFS with child nodes preceding parents, and ``level`` is breadth-first search.

 Finally, the methods accept arbitrary keyword arguments which are treated the same way as a dictionary target specification: keys indicate